How trying to find the perfect backpack basically ruined my life.

 "Wow, Nic, this one's actually really comfortable.
 They definitely look way better in person than on the website, too."

-"Nic, this one's got a *modular* laptop pocket!"
+"Nic, this one's got a MODULAR laptop compartment!"

 45 minutes later, Nic and I walked out of the factory each brandishing a brand new Tom Bihn Brain Bag.
 If the Recon was a BMW, the Brain Bag was a Rolls Royce.
 It was the most supremely comfortable backpack I had ever put on.
 The thick 1050d high-tenacity ballistic nylon looked practically indestructible.
 Every seam was reinforced; the craftsmanship was second to none.
 We beamed.
 I couldn't wait to go back in a week and pick up a Tom Bihn modular laptop sleeve and a bunch more accessories.